Lythom/TopDownVoxelsEngine/Documentation/README.md

 ## Prerequisites

 - Install .Net core 6.0 (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-- Install Unity (check the required version of the project in your Unity Hub, after loading VoxelsEngineUnity)
+- Install Unity (check the required version of the project in your Unity Hub, after loading TopDownVoxelsEngineUnity)
-- Use `dotnet tool restore` in the `VoxelsEngineUnity` folder to enable code generation support for MessagePack.
+- Use `dotnet tool restore` in the `TopDownVoxelsEngineUnity` folder to enable code generation support for MessagePack.
 [See MessagePack code generation documentation for more information](https://github.com/neuecc/MessagePack-CSharp#aot-code-generation-support-for-unityxamarin)

 ---